stablekernel/aqueduct/source/docs/core_concepts.md

 The application channel is an object that contains all of the controllers in an application.
 It designates one controller as the first controller to receive every request called its *entry point*.
 Controllers are linked to the entry point (directly or transitively) to form the entire application channel.
 In nearly every application, the entry point is a router; this controller splits the channel into sub-channels for a given route.

-The application channel is also responsible for initializing the application's services and other startup related tasks.
+The application channel is also responsible for initializing the application's services, reading configuration files and other startup related tasks.
 See the guide on the [Application Channel](http/channel.md) for more details.

 ## Services